SymTorch: Symbolic Distillation of Neural Networks: Experimental details and extended results for

 \subsection{Derivation: Edge Messages as Linear Transformations of the True Forces}

 For a GNN that has learned to predict accelerations from particle properties, the message vectors are linear transformations of the true forces, provided that the message dimension is equal to the dimensionality of the forces.
-The mathematical derivation for this is, as first presented in \cite{symbolic_dist_gnns}, is shown below.\\ In Newtonian mechanics, the resultant force, $\bar{\mathbf{f}}_i$, acting on particle $i$ is equal to the sum of the individual forces, $\mathbf{f}_k$:
+The mathematical derivation for this is, as first presented in \cite{symbolic_dist_gnns}, is shown below.

+In Newtonian mechanics, the resultant force, $\bar{\mathbf{f}}_i$, acting on particle $i$ is equal to the sum of the individual forces, $\mathbf{f}_k$:

 If we ignore the particle mass, the node model predicts the resultant force on the receiver particle $r_k$:

 If we only consider a single interaction, and hence a single edge, the force is:

 Again, the resultant force is the sum of the individual forces, so we can use the above equation in the many-particle case and equate this to \cref{eqn:force_sum}.
 Explicitly,